ecmwf-ifs/ectrans/docs/content/api.md

 ## General notes

+@note
-NOTE: ecTrans is a legacy code with an accumulated 30 years of history.
+ecTrans is a legacy code with an accumulated 30 years of history.
 Over this time certain features enabled through optional arguments will have fallen out of use.
 We are currently reviewing all options to identify those that can be safely deleted, but this takes time.
 In the mean time, we have tagged below all options we deem to be "potentially deprecatable".
+@endnote

 ### Variable names